 Where you live in the country makes a difference in the SEER rating for your new air conditioner.
 The U.S. Department of Energy enforces minimum SEER requirements that differ by geographical region.
 In the southeast, we need better efficiency and higher SEER ratings because we use our air conditioners more often – it’s hot in the south!
 The minimum SEER rating is 14 for air conditioners in this region.

 #4 What SEER Rating Should I Buy?

 The SEER rating of your next purchase should be determined after consultation with your trusted AC repair company professional or HVAC pro dealer.
 A pro can help you determine the SEER rating according to DOE standards for your region and also factor in the individual variables of your home.
 Reputable HVAC dealers will only sell AC systems with SEER ratings appropriate to their customer’s region and climate.

-For a free consultation or to find out about one of our summer specials on new SEER rated air-conditioning systems, call your heating and air heroes at Rescue Your Air.
+For a free consultation or to find out about one of our summer specials on new SEER rated air-conditioning systems, call your HVAC & plumbing heroes at Rescue Your Air & Drain.
 Our phone number is 870-735-1588.
 Or, you can schedule an appointment online to speak with one of our experts in person.